Justin King (American football): College career

-King arrived at Penn State as one of the most highly touted prospects of that season.
+King arrived at Pennsylvania State University as one of the most highly touted prospects of that season.
 He made an immediate impact as a true freshman, playing on both offense and defense in 2005.
 That season, he averaged 12.6 yards per rushing attempt, racking up 277 yards on 18 carries.

 By 2006, he was the team's starting cornerback, playing all thirteen games.
 His first career interception came versus Ohio State and snapped eventual Heisman Trophy winner Troy Smith's streak of 153 attempts without an interception.
 King was named second-team All-Big Ten by the conference coaches that season, and was named to the 2006 Academic All-Big Ten team.

 Following his junior season, King declared himself eligible for the 2008 NFL draft, forgoing one year of college eligibility.
 King, an academic All-Big Ten selection, finished his degree in Letters, Arts, and Sciences in two and a half years.